MunifMujib/munifmujib.github.io/index.md

 ## Tools

 I primarily use Python.
 For development, I use Jupyter Notebooks.
 I use LaTeX and Markdown for documentation.
-I prefer working in Unix-like environments such as MacOS and GNU/Linux, but I have also been a long-time Windows user.
+I prefer working in Unix-like environments such as MacOS and GNU/Linux, but I have also been a Windows user.

 I use `scikit-learn` for out-of-the-box machine learning tools and `matplotlib` and `seaborn` for results visualization.